AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/brand_guidelines.md

 - Use of acronyms and abbreviations
 - Guidelines for social media

-Refer to these [developer brand guidelines](https://developer.adobe.com/express/embed-sdk/docs/assets/34359598a6bd85d69f1f09839ec43e12/Adobe_Express_Partner_Program_brand_guide.pdf) often when creating and designing your add-on.
+Refer to these [Developer Brand Guidelines](https://developer.adobe.com/express/embed-sdk/docs/assets/34359598a6bd85d69f1f09839ec43e12/Adobe_Express_Partner_Program_brand_guide.pdf) often when creating and designing your add-on.